 “The homeopathy stopped my migraines, helped with the tiredness and also alleviated many other symptoms.
 I would highly recommend Gill for anyone struggling with their thyroid.”

 To learn more about my work with people with thyroid problems, visit my main website Many of my homeopathy patients are delighted to discover that they have more energy in just a few weeks.
-It could be you too – so go ahead and book a free phone call so you can learn more and ask and questions.
+It could be you too – so go ahead and book a free call so you can learn more and ask and questions.